-No candidate shall be recommended for the award of the Degree of Master of Radiology unless he has successfully completed all parts of the course, fulfilled the minimum duration of study and has passed the prescribed Examinations and the Final Assessment.
+No candidate shall be recommended for the award of the Degree of Master of Radiology unless he/she has successfully completed all parts of the course, fulfilled the minimum duration of study and has passed the prescribed Examinations and the Final Assessment.

-- (1) Award of Pass with Distinction for the Examination A candidate may be awarded a Pass with Distinction in the Part I Examination, the Part II Examination or the Final Examination if he - - (a) has obtained 75% or more of the aggregate marks in each of the prescribed Examinations; - (b) has not failed in any module of the Part I Examination, or component of the Part II Examination or the Final Examination; and - (c) has not repeated the prescribed Examination or any part of the programme of study except on medical or compassionate grounds acceptable to the Faculty. - (2) Award of the Degree with Distinction
+A candidate may be awarded a Pass with Distinction in the Part I Examination, the Part II Examination or the Final Examination if he/she -

+- (a) has obtained 75% or more of the aggregate marks in each of the prescribed Examinations: - (b) has not failed in any module of the Part I Examination, or component of the Part II Examination or the Final Examination; and - (c) has not repeated the prescribed Examination or any part of the programme of study except on medical or compassionate grounds acceptable to the Faculty. - (2) Award of the Degree with Distinction

-A candidate may be awarded the degree of Master of Radiology with Distinction if he-
+A candidate may be awarded the degree of Master of Radiology with Distinction if he/she -